bitovi/academy/src/typescript/4-functions.md

 @page typescript/functions Functions
 @parent typescript 4

-@description Learn how to annotate functions parameters and return values, usw different parameter types available, and bind ``this``.
+@description Learn how to annotate functions parameters and return values, use different parameter types available, and bind ``this``.

 @body

 ## Overview

-In this section we will explore how to annotate functions parameters and return values, how to use optional parameters & rest parameters, and how to bind ``this`` in TypeScript.
+In this part, we will:

+- Annotate functions parameters and return values.
+- Use optional parameters & rest parameters
+- Bind `this` in TypeScript.

 ## Functions in TypeScript

-In TypeScript we're able to annotate function parameters to better guard our code.
-If the following code is called  with two parameters that are not numbers TypeScript's compiler will throw an error when compiled.
+In TypeScript, we're able to annotate function parameters to better guard our code.
+If the following, `add` is called  with two parameters that are not numbers TypeScript's compiler will throw an error when compiled.

 ```typescript
 function add(x: number, y: number): number {